prokaktus/funnelsort/README.md

 funnelsort
 ==========

-Just testing.

-This directory contain only some kind of mergesort.
+This directory contain only some kind of mergesort (aka funnelsort).
 I'll try to add honest funnelsort at subdir `fsort`.